catalystneuro/neuroconv/docs/user_guide/backend_control.rst

 .. note::

-    Core fields such as the maximum shape and dtype of the source data cannot be altered using this method.
+    Core fields such as the maximum shape and data type of the source data cannot be altered using this method.

 .. note::